moinakg/pcompress/README.md

        <compress_level> - Can be a number from 0 meaning minimum and 14 meaning
                 maximum compression.

+NOTE: The option "libbsc" uses  Ilya Grebnov's block sorting compression library
+      from http://libbsc.com/ .
+It is only available if pcompress in built with that library.
+See INSTALL file for details.

     To decompress a file compressed using above command: pcompress -d <compressed file> <target file>